dedis/Coding/README.md

 issues and more implementation-specific discussions in the pull request.
 If a pull request is deleted, the general discussion is still available.

-Using Zenhub, you can connect pull-requests and issues, so they show up as being together in the zenhub-board.

 ### Assignees

 An issue/pull-request with an assignee belongs to this person - he is